Trump set to announce Barrett as Supreme Court pick, as Dems vow to fight

 WHERE HAS AMY CONEY BARRETT STOOD ON IMPORTANT CASES?

-A Trump justice, if confirmed, would mark his third successful Supreme Court confirmation.
+A Trump justice, if confirmed, would mark his third successful high court confirmation.
 That would be more than two-term Presidents Barack Obama, Bill Clinton and George W. Bush, who each successfully nominated two Supreme Court justices.

 But Democrats say they will do everything possible to ensure that does not happen.

 At the heart of the confirmation debate are the accusations of hypocrisy each side is lobbing at the other.

-Republicans in 2016, after the death of late Justice Antonin Scalia, refused to process Obama Supreme Court nominee Merrick Garland, who is a judge on the U.S. Circuit Court of Appeals for the District of Columbia.
-They said that the American people, through the presidential election that was still several months away at that point, should have a say in who could choose the next Supreme Court justice.
+Republicans in 2016, after the death of Justice Antonin Scalia, refused to process Obama nominee Merrick Garland, who is a judge on the U.S. Circuit Court of Appeals for the District of Columbia.
+They said that the American people, through the presidential election that was still months away at that point, should have a say in who could choose the next Supreme Court justice.
 Democrats, meanwhile, argued for the Senate do its job and engage in its "advise and consent" function.

-Now the roles are reversed, with Democrats arguing the country is too close to an election for the Senate to consider a Supreme Court nominee and Republicans saying the precedent is on their side.
+Now the roles are reversed, with Democrats arguing the country is too close to an election for the Senate to consider a Supreme Court nominee and Republicans saying precedent is on their side.

 "At a press conference yesterday, here’s how the Republican Leader described the Senate’s role in confirming Supreme Court Justices," Schumer said on the Senate floor this week.
-"He actually said: 'we have an obligation under the constitution [to consider a Supreme Court Justice]…should we choose to take advantage of it.'"
+"He actually said: 'We have an obligation under the Constitution [to consider a Supreme Court Justice] … should we choose to take advantage of it.'"

 MCCONNELL CALLS SCHUMER 'UNIQUELY NON-CREDIBLE' ON JUDICIAL NORMS, DEM LEADER SLAMS GOP ON 'FICTION' PRECEDENT

 "Did you catch that...?
-It’s an obligation, but only if the Republican leader chooses to take advantage of it," he continued.
+It’s an obligation, but only if the Republican Leader chooses to take advantage of it," he added.

 Schumer then made a parliamentary inquiry to the chair at the time, Sen. Kelly Loeffler, R-Ga., who is in a tight race in Georgia, about whether there had ever been a Supreme Court justice confirmed between July and Election Day of a presidential election year.